U.S. SEC charges former Palo Alto Networks IT administrator, others with insider trading

 The U.S. Attorney's Office for the Northern District of California separately announced criminal charges against Nellore and Barama.
 Neither could be reached for comment.

-Counsel for Hussain did not respond immediately to calls for comment.
-Kunadharaju's lawyer said he has been fully cooperating with the SEC.
+Counsel for Kunadharaju and Hussain did not respond immediately to calls for comment.

 A lawyer for Malempati said in an emailed statement: "I would suggest that the fact that Mr. Nellore is in custody and has been since May and Mr. Malempati is not in custody tells you a great deal with respect to who was aware that he was relying on non-public inside information and who was not aware of it."